empriselab/RCareWorld/docs/submission.rst

         bash ./save_docker.shell

     The `save_docker.sh` script will build the Docker image, run the container.and generated ZIP file.

+    Similarly, the first part of `save_docker.sh` is identical to `run_docker.sh`, and it will also start a Docker container that runs in the background by default.

     You can also use the command line to package your files.
 We recommend packaging them in .zip format, but we also support .tar format.
 You can use the following command line to package Docker: